red-blox/zap/docs/config/options.md

 Options are placed at the beginning of Zap config files and allow you to configure the way Zap generates code.

-## `server_output` & `client_output`
+## `server_output`, `client_output` & `types_output`

-These two options allow you to configure where Zap will output generated code.
+These three options allow you to configure where Zap will output generated code.
 If you're not using the CLI these options can be ignored.

 The paths are relative to the configuration file and should point to a lua(u) file.

+The `types_output` option does not have a default value and is optional.

 ### Default